 With exciting and diverse job opportunities that can command high salaries, a BS in finance degree offers an excellent return on your investment.
 Whether your goal is to help organizations stay on solid financial footing or trade on the stock market, GMercyU’s Finance Program gives you the educational background and practical skills you need to be successful.

 You’ll learn about money management, including both business and personal finances, as well as how to navigate the stock market through understanding the use of stocks and bonds.
 You’ll become a source of valuable financial information regarding money management – and you will be prepared to take your place in commercial banks, investment banks, insurance companies, investment companies, brokerage firms, and other organizations around the country and the world.

 Boost your employability and earning potential by earning your MBA.
-With GMercyU's unique 4 +1 MBA, students with a GPA of 3.0 or higher, GMercyU offers a unique 4+1 MBA option that allows you to earn both a Bachelor of Science in Finance degree and a master’s degree in business administration (MBA) in just five years.
+With GMercyU's unique 4 +1 MBA, students with a GPA of 3.0 or higher can earn both a bachelor of science degree in finance and a master’s degree in business administration (MBA) in just five years.